dylanreed/dylan.blog/_posts/2006-09-19-knee-surgery-tomarrow.markdown

 - Injuries
 comments: []
 ---

-<p>So i get to get cut up tomarrow and I am so excited.
+So i get to get cut up tomarrow and I am so excited.
 I am going to have knee surgery on the left knee.
-Hopefully when it is all said and done I will have un crooked knees.</p>
+Hopefully when it is all said and done I will have un crooked knees.

-<p>Three weeks after this surgery I will get the other one worked on to do the same thing on the right.</p>
+Three weeks after this surgery I will get the other one worked on to do the same thing on the right.

-<p>Yeah!</p>
+Yeah!

-<p>Surgery is at 11am, wish me luck</p>
+Surgery is at 11am, wish me luck